Motorola Razr 50 Ultra review: A clamshell bombshell

 The new main camera has a higher pixel count than its predecessor (50MP vs 12MP) but a narrower aperture (f/1.7 vs f/1.5).
 This doesn’t prove to be an issue in good lighting, with the camera still capturing plenty of detail and reproducing a broad dynamic range.

-Even after dark, things are still looking pretty good – in fact, this may actually be better than last year’s night mode.
+Even after dark, things still look pretty good – in fact, this may actually be better than last year’s night mode.
 The sky is a little smudgy but the definition in the boat masts is nice and crisp and the colouring is well maintained throughout.

 Motorola Razr 50 Ultra review: Verdict